World → Asia → Nepal → Annapurna Circuit

 - you can easily get pack weight down to 10kg (22lbs)

-- walk with no tent, stove or food.
-Stay in lodges, eat in lovely restaurants.
-Books are even available on the trail!
+- walk with no tent or food.
+Stay in lodges, eat in simple restaurants.

 - safe and easy to hike solo

 - no need to speak Nepali, only English

 - food is good and quite safe (compared with Kathmandu)